aberonni/ultimate-guitar-randomiser-extension/README.md

 # Ultimate Guitar Randomiser

 Adds a "Random tab" button to the ["My tabs" page](https://www.ultimate-guitar.com/user/mytabs) on [Ultimate-Guitar.com](https://www.ultimate-guitar.com).

+You can open a random tab in one of three ways:

+- Click on the newly added "Random tab" button
-Also adds a keyboard shortcut for opening a random tab: ⌘ + CTRL + R OR ⊞ + CTRL + R.
+- Use the keyboard shortcut: ⌘ + CTRL + R OR ⊞ + CTRL + R
+- Click on the extension icon

 ![](Screenshot.png)